MuteMotion/.github/profile/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).
 Feel free to use, modify, and distribute it in your projects.

----

-MuteMotion is a pioneering project that brings together technology, accessibility, and communication.
-Join us in our mission to make our roads safer and more inclusive for everyone.